MSEB00/HP-Victus-Audio-Kernel-Crash/README.md

 The kernel timer subsystem appears to detect previously corrupted memory rather than being the origin of the corruption.

+## Hardware diagnostics

+Comprehensive HP UEFI diagnostics were performed, including CPU, memory, NVMe SMART, Optimized DST, Short DST, Long DST, system board, battery, wireless module, and video memory tests.

+All tests completed successfully with no hardware faults detected.

+This further suggests the observed crashes are more likely related to software, driver, firmware, or kernel interactions rather than defective hardware.

 ---

 ## Current Hypothesis